-The Federal Trade Commission has conducted an investigation of certain acts and practices of Nations Title Agency, Inc., a corporation, Nations Holding Company, a corporation, and Christopher M. Likens, an individual and officer of Nations Holding Company ("proposed respondents").
-Proposed respondents, having been represented by counsel, are willing to enter into an agreement containing a consent order resolving the allegations contained in the attached draft complaint.
-Therefore,
+The Federal Trade Commission has conducted an investigation of certain acts and practices of Premier Capital Lending, Inc. ("PCL") and its principal, Debra Stiles ("proposed respondents").
+Proposed respondents are willing to enter into an agreement containing a consent order resolving the allegations contained in the attached draft complaint.
+Therefore

-IT IS HEREBY AGREED by and between Nations Title Agency, Inc. and Nations Holding Company, by their duly authorized officers, and Christopher M. Likens, and counsel for the Federal Trade Commission that:
+IT IS HEREBY AGREED by and between PCL, Debra Stiles, and counsel for the Federal Trade Commission that: